 Martin Honors Scholarship

 The Martin Family Foundation Honors Scholarship Program enables Washington State Community College students of exceptional ability and outstanding achievement to complete their baccalaureate degrees at the University of Washington Seattle Campus.
-Martin Honors Scholars are encouraged to join the Honors Program at UW and, depending on their choice of major, are eligible to graduate with Departmental or College Honors.
+Martin Honors Scholars are encouraged to join departmental honors programs at UW, if available.

 Applicants are considered for superior strength of character, intellectual ability, a sense of purpose, and leadership and service to the community.
 They are expected to have well-formulated ideas about the direction of future studies and subsequent careers.
 In addition, They should list evidence of how a Martin Scholarship will encourage the pursuit of a program of education most likely to fulfill their potential.
 Financial need may be considered but is not a requirement.